LogicalShark/wordvec/README.txt

-In any of the below files, look at the comments at the top and customize based on your own files wvgen.py generates the model (necessary for all other steps) wvplot.py plots words
+In any of the below files, look at the comments at the top and customize based on your own files wvgen.py generates the model (necessary for all other steps)

-Compare word vectors with wvarith.py
+wvplot.py plots words provided in a file

-Find approximate equations with wvlinear.py
+wvlinear.py finds approximate word vector equations

+wvarith.py allows for manual word vector comparisons

 Useful data sources:
 wikia.com will often have database dumps on https://[name].wikia.com/wiki/Special:Statistics